 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not be required to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even with a slight delay, you might not be entitled to flight cancellation compensation.
+The airline may not need to compensate you if they can provide a transfer to your destination, close to the original schedule.
+Even if you’re just a little late, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Norse Atlantic Airways

-It’s important to be aware of how to request the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s the process:
+It’s crucial to know how to claim the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s how to do it:

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We know the EU laws well and will strive to get you your compensation.
+We are well-versed in the EU laws comprehensively and will strive to obtain your rightful compensation.
 You are only charged if we win your case.

-Keep in mind that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
-Regardless of whether your flight was delayed because of operational issues or technical difficulties, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you qualify for compensation.
+Remember that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+No matter whether your flight was delayed as a result of operational issues or mechanical problems, if it was not caused by extraordinary circumstances such as severe weather or air traffic control decisions, you have a right to compensation.

 Which Norse Atlantic Airways Flights are Covered by EU261?

-The EU’s air passenger protection laws are comprehensive in scope.
-They cover all flights departing from an airport within an EU country and any flight coming into an airport within an EU country when an EU-based airline operates the flight.
+The air passenger protection regulations of the European Union are far-reaching.
+They cover all flights departing from an airport in an EU member state and any flight coming into a European Union member state airport provided the airline is based in the EU.

 Itinerary | Covered by EU 261 |